Amsterdam

-Amsterdam was founded at the mouth of the Amstel River that was dammed to control flooding; the city's name derives from the Amstel dam.
-Originally a small fishing village in the late 12th century, Amsterdam became a major world port during the Dutch Golden Age of the 17th century, when the Netherlands was an economic powerhouse.
-Amsterdam is the leading center for finance and trade, as well as a hub of production of secular art.
-In the 19th and 20th centuries, the city expanded and many new neighborhoods and suburbs were planned and built.
-The canals of Amsterdam and the 19-20th century Defence Line of Amsterdam are both on the UNESCO World Heritage List.
-Sloten, annexed in 1921 by the municipality of Amsterdam, is the oldest part of the city, dating to the 9th century.
+Amsterdam was founded at the mouth of the Amstel River, which was dammed to control flooding.
+Originally a small fishing village in the 12th century, Amsterdam became a major world port during the Dutch Golden Age of the 17th century, when the Netherlands was an economic powerhouse.
+Amsterdam was the leading centre for finance and trade, as well as a hub of secular art production.
+In the 19th and 20th centuries, the city expanded and new neighborhoods and suburbs were built.
 The city has a long tradition of openness, liberalism, and tolerance.
-Cycling is key to the city's modern character, and there are numerous biking paths and lanes spread throughout the entire city.
+Cycling is key to the city's modern character, and there are numerous biking paths and lanes spread throughout.